-The Redress Scheme will provide an alternative to pursuing a claim through civil litigation.
+The Redress Scheme provides an alternative to pursuing a claim through civil litigation.

-The Redress Scheme is due to commence on 1 July 2018.
+The Redress Scheme commenced on 1 July 2018.

 Where can you get help?

-The NSW Government encourages survivors of child sexual or physical assault to access confidential counselling that is available through the Victims Support Scheme.
+The NSW Government encourages survivors of child sexual or physical assault to access confidential, free and unlimited counselling that is available through the Victims Support Scheme.

 Other support services that operate 24/7 include:

 - Victims Access Line – 1800 633 063